manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 <!-- example manual_vector -->
 Alternatively, you can manually insert pre-computed vector data, ensuring it matches the dimensions you specified when creating the table.
 You can also insert an empty vector; this means that the document will be excluded from vector search results.

+**Important:** When using `hnsw_similarity='cosine'`, vectors are automatically normalized upon insertion to unit vectors (vectors with a mathematical length/magnitude of 1.0).
+This normalization preserves the direction of the vector while standardizing its length, which is required for efficient cosine similarity calculations.
+This means the stored values will differ from your original input values.

 <!-- intro -->
 ##### SQL: